Port of Brussels

 On the limited surface area (64 ha) there are approximately 300 companies, which account for about 13,000 jobs.

 History

-The current Port of Brussels that lies north from the actual city centre finds its origin in the construction of the Willebroek Canal, which was opened in 1561 for shipping.
-Over the years, within the city walls, different docks were excavated, which only were muted by the end of the 19th century because they then had by then became insufficient, and the port company located outside the Pentagon began to develop.
-The street names along the former docks, however, still retain in their names the memory of their former function, so the location remains recognisable even today.
+The current Port of Brussels, which lies north from the Pentagon (city centre), finds its origin in the construction of the Willebroek Canal, which was opened in 1561 for shipping.
+Over the years, within the city walls, several end canals, whose docks were each reserved for one type of goods, were built.
+These basins were filled in the late 19th century, at the opening of Brussels' new port located outside the Pentagon.
+The street names along the former docks, however, still retain in their names the memory of their former function or references to the neighbourhood's commercial activities.

-There were six docks in total, three docks at the Rivage Gate where the channel entered the city walls, that were aligned in longitudinal direction, and on each of them another dock followed in transverse direction:
+There were six docks in total, three docks at the Shore Gate (Porte du Rivage, Oeverpoort) where the canal entered the city walls, that were aligned in longitudinal direction, and on each of them another dock followed in transverse direction: the Grand Bassin/Groot Dok and the Bassin du Chantier/Werfdok; the Bassin des Barques/Schuitendok and the Bassin de l'Entrepôt/Stapelhuisdok; and finally the Bassin des Marchands/Koopliedendok and the Bassin de Saint-Catherine/Sint-Katelijnedok.